-

 The garbage man: RIDER Professor develops methods to reduce greenhouse gas emissions from landfills

-As executive director of the RIDER Center and a professor of civil and environmental engineering at the FAMU-FSU College of Engineering, he researches how to cut down the amount of methane from landfills and other sources.
+As an Executive Director of the RIDER Center and a Professor of Civil and Environmental Engineering at the FAMU-FSU College of Engineering, Dr. Tarek Abichou researches how to cut down the amount of methane from landfills and other sources.

 Read More -